rooseveltframework/teddy/README.md

 Teddy is designed for use with <a href='http://expressjs.com/'>Express</a> in Node.

-- First require the node modules `http`, `express`, and `teddy`.
+- First require the node modules `http`, `express`, and `teddy`
-- Then initialize express and configure it to your liking.
+- Then initialize express and configure it to your liking
 - In your express config, make sure to include this line: `app.engine('html', teddy.__express)`

 For a complete sample implementation, see the sample app here: <a href='sampleApps/nodeHelloWorld'>sampleApps/nodeHelloWorld</a>